 - Increasing customer retention rates by just 5% can boost your profits by up to 95%

 - 93% of customers are likely to buy again from companies where they’ve experienced positive customer service

 - Customers who make a return or exchange are up to 46% more likely to make repeat purchases at online stores

 - 60% of loyal customers will share their favourite brands with their social circles and refer their friends and family to use their products

-- Return customers will consistently spend more than new customers
+- Returning customers will consistently spend more than new customers

-What are the best practices for customer retention?
+What are best practices for Black Friday customer retention?

-If you’ve ever used a loyalty program from a company like Starbucks or even Amazon Prime, you’ll know that when executed properly, they work.
-Today, the average consumer belongs to 14.8 loyalty programs and actively participates in 6.7.
+If you’ve ever used a loyalty program from a company like Starbucks or Amazon Prime, you’ll know that when executed properly, they work.
+Today, the average consumer belongs to 14.8 loyalty programs and actively participates in 6.7 of them.

 One of the best ways to implement a loyalty program is by setting up a rewards system for your customers.
 50% of consumers say their primary reason for joining a loyalty program is to earn rewards on their purchases, and this keeps them coming back for more.
 Ensure that rewards are attainable and have value for your customers.